Park Hours: 9am to 5pm

 Facilities and Activities

-There is a museum in "The House of Happy Walls" which Mrs. London built in redwood grove find park information, exhibits and a small sales area there.
+There is a museum in "The House of Happy Walls" which Mrs. London built where you will find park information, exhibits and a small sales area.
 A nearby trail leads to Jack London’s grave and to the remains of "Wolf House," London’s dream house which was destroyed by fire in 1913.

 The park contains the cottage residence where he wrote books, short stories, articles and letters while he oversaw various agricultural enterprises.
 Visit the Londons' Cottage to imagine what it would have been like to have been a guest at their spectacular Beauty Ranch.
 See where Jack prolifically wrote in order to keep his dream of developing a model farm funded.
 Ramble among the historic structures of the Ranch, explore the innovative "Pig Palace," discover how Jack's new approaches to farming are still relevant today.

-A 3/4 mile walk takes visitors to a dam, lake, and bathhouse built by London.
+A one mile walk takes visitors to a dam, lake, and bathhouse built by London.
 Other hikes lead up through fir and oak woodlands to views of the Valley of the Moon.

 After London’s death, his wife, Charmian, continued to live at the ranch until her death in 1955.
 It was her wish that the ranch be preserved in memory of Jack London and his work.

 Operating hours can vary seasonably, some facilities may be closed when the park is open.
 Please note operating hours listed on the right side this page.

 Docent led tours and special events may be available, visit the link above or call park for details.